 - Negotiations with landlords and/or other advocacy assistance

 - Inquiries into whether a tenant's rent level is correct, whether there are conditions that require repair and whether these constitute defenses to a proceeding

-Find the Anti-Eviction Legal Services location nearest you (in PDF) or use the interactive map below:
+Find the Anti-Eviction Legal Services location nearest you (in PDF)

 In addition to our community-based offices, residents in ZIP codes 10456, 11207, and 11691 who are facing eviction may be eligible for comprehensive anti-eviction legal services offered at housing court.
 The Housing Help Program provides full social services, legal intake, and assessment and case management in the Bronx, Brooklyn, and Queens.